flet-dev/website/docs/guides/python/colors.md

 ### Theme level

 Flet will check for the nearest ancestor that has `theme` defined, and will take color from the `ColorScheme`.
-In the example below, the nearest anscestor for the `FilledButton` is `Container`, and the `primary` color that is used for the button will be taken from the Container's theme.
+In the example below, the nearest anscestor for the `FilledButton` is `Container`, and the `primary` color that is used for the button will be taken from the Container's `theme`.

 ```python
 import flet as ft